Vincent-Zhenhao-ZHAO/Vincent-Zhenhao-ZHAO/README.md

 ## About Me

 - 👋 Hi, I’m Vincent
-- 🔭 I’m currently working a VR project with IBM
+- 🔭 I have finished a VR project with IBM
-- 📖 I'm currently studying Computer Science at Durham University
+- 📖 I'm currently studying Computer Science in third year at Durham University
-- 👀 What excites me most is designing website, game and solving code challenge
+- 👀 What excites me most is Data Science and Data Analysis, Software Engineering, Web development, Game Engineering and solving code challenges
-- 🖥 I have experience in Python and Node.js, Express and JavaScript
+- 🖥 I have experience in Python, C#, Unity and Blender, MySQL, Panda, Node.js, Express and JavaScript
+- 🖥 I also have good experience about Agile Methodology, being Scrum Master for 2 months
-- 🌱 I’m currently learning Go, Java, C#, Unity and Blender
+- 🌱 I’m currently learning Go, Java, Scala
 - 📞 If you are solving an interesting problem, I'd love to collaborate
 - 📫 My LinedIn: https://www.linkedin.com/in/zhenhao-zhao-4037041ba/